AngularNestPostgre/luv-coffee-be/README.md

 # Unit tests
-Run `yarn test` to run all unit tests.
+Run `npm run test` to run all unit tests.
-Run `yarn test:watch -- coffees.service` to watch only one file.
+Run `npm run test:watch -- coffees.service` to watch only one file.
-Run `yarn test:cov` to run all unit tests with test coverage.
+Run `npm run test:cov` to run all unit tests with test coverage.

 <!-- TODO: e2e tests have to be reajusted -->